appdev-lessons/sinatra-omnicalc-1/content.md

   - If I submit that form, I should see the square of the number that I entered.
 - If I visit the path **/square_root/new**, I should see a form with a label and an input to enter a number.
   - If I submit that form, I should see the square root of the number that I entered.
+- If I visit the path **/random/new**, I should see a form with labels and inputs to enter two numbers, a minimum and a maximum.
+  - If I submit that form, I should see a random number that falls between the numbers that I entered.
 - If I visit the path **/payment/new**, I should see a form with labels and inputs to enter three values:

   - The APR (annual percentage rate).